kaylanx/apk-appointments-react/wordpress-plugin/readme.txt

 [textarea your-message]
 [submit class:enf_button "Book Appointment"]

+You can pass in the form id to the shortcode.

 Make sure your PHP version is TODO or higher.

 = From your WordPress Dashboard =